CarlesLlorens/Getting-and-Cleaning-Data-Coursera-Course/README.md

 #Project Summary

+The repository contains 4 files:

+tidyData.txt : The file of the tidy data obtained by the script run_analysis.R run_analysis.R : The main script that makes the job of the course project CodeBook.md : A description of the data.

-The following is a summary description of the project instructions The main R script (run_analysis.R) executes these tasks:
+The following is a summary description of the main project script.

+The main R script (run_analysis.R) executes these tasks:
 -	Read dataset from repository.
 -	Produce a dataset obtained from the training and the test set.